 So You Want to Volunteer?

-In 2016, 864 volunteers contributed 6,555 hours and helped with over 100 projects, including preserve trail monitoring, oyster and seagrass restoration, avian monitoring, invasive species control, watershed clean-up, data entry and more!
+In FY 2017, 913 volunteers contributed 8,685 hours and helped with more than 100 projects, including preserve trail monitoring, oyster and seagrass restoration, avian monitoring, invasive species control, watershed clean-up, data entry and more!

 The first step toward becoming a volunteer is to download and complete the volunteer application and liability release form (pdf).